 Above average level of fitness.
 Walk 20kms, Bike 45kms.
 Formed tracks and roads with average to steep inclines at times.

 A scenic helicopter ride over Te Waewae Bay delivers you to the start of your walk.
 You will climb up to the top of the Hump Ridge, experiencing our beautiful bush first hand as it changes dramatically with elevation as you head up the ridge to the Stag Point where the trees part and you are welcomed by the beautiful bay once more – this time from a different perspective.

 Not far to the top of the ridge now and on a nice day you can see many of our neighbouring islands off the South Coast and of course the Fiordland mountains and lakes nearby.

-When you arrive at Okaka, our lodge ‘on top of the world’ all you will have to do is unwind as you admire the views, settle into your private room with super king bed and, of course, take a hot shower.
+When you arrive at Okaka, our lodge ‘on top of the world’ all you will have to do is unwind as you admire the views and of course, take a hot shower.

 You will feel at home with our lodge managers’ home cooking and hospitality.

 Okaka Lodge to Port Craig Lodge

 After breakfast you wander down the Hump Ridge, with 360 degree views of Te Waewae bay, the South Coast, Waitutu terraces and mountains behind them.